All Episodes

 But come on, Rush, do you really think Obama was not involved?

-Obama no doubt gave Blogoyevit a wide berth after learning about how interested the prosecutors were in the governor's wheeling and dealing and took his own choice for the Senate seat out of the running.
+Obama no doubt gave Blagojevich a wide berth after learning about how interested the prosecutors were in the governor's wheeling and dealing and took his own choice for the Senate seat out of the running.

 This was said in recorded conversations, according to the prosecutors.

-And then of course he tries to withhold illegally withhold some state funding for the Tribune Company in an effort to get them to fire the editorial board at the paper.
+And then, of course, he tries to withhold illegally withhold some state funding for the Tribune Company in an effort to get them to fire the editorial board at the paper.

-To think that that was going to happen.
+Now, that's just silly To think that that was going to happen.

 What must your mental state be?